Silinde87/phone-catalog/README.md

 I also make use of **github actions to run a pipeline** that automates the checking of the tests, and the different rules applied during the build.

+The template [create-boilerplate-react](https://www.npmjs.com/package/create-boilerplate-react), also developed by me, was used to start this project.

 ## How it looks

 🔗 [Live Demo](https://phone-catalog-sandy.vercel.app/)